 I conducted a PMP exam prep workshop in July 2016.
 Deeapk was part of that workshop.
-I found him to be highly motivated about the PMP exam.
+Right from the start of the program, my first impression was Deepak was highly motivated about the PMP exam.
 Throughout the workshop he was attentive and was asking right questions.
-I am glad that he is the first person to crack the exam out of his batch.
+I am glad that he is the first person from his batch to crack the exam.

 I am writing this blog to share my experience with all of you & the strategies I followed to get through PMP in first attempt.

 My PMP preparation span over 5 months.
 First two months for only PMBOK reading.
 I admit, I didn’t understood much of it but was good enough to get the basic ideology of projects, processes, knowledge areas & PMBOK structure.